51Degrees/Java-Device-Detection/README.txt

 Added checks for malformed querystrings with image optimiser.

-Moved functionality from the listenner to the WebProvider.
+Moved functionality from the listener to the WebProvider.

 Improved the quality of resized images from the optimiser.

-Removed memory constraint checking code in auto updater as V3 does not need to load the data file into memory inorder to validate it.
+Removed memory constraint checking code in auto updater as V3 does not need to load the data file into memory in order to validate it.

 Stopped bandwidth server processing when the bandwidth monitoring javascript is not included in the data set.